 +0F | unused |

-As the hardware supports 16 bit transfers, but the 6502 is an 8 bit CPU the wider transfers must be completed in two stages:
+While the interface hardware supports 16 bit transfers to the drive, the 6502 is an 8 bit CPU, so the wider transfers must be completed in two stages:

 Note that some registers have different meanings if the drive is programmed to run in logical block addressing mode.
 For a more complete description of what the registers mean consult the ATA command document.